AmitThakkar/Closures-Part-2/README.md

         var description = "My name is" + childName + " ,my grandfather is " + grandFatherName + " and my father is " + fatherName;
         return description;
     };
-    family = child;
+    tom = child;
 }
 father();
 console.log(family());
 ```

-In the above code we have defined a **global variable** 'family' and assigned **function** 'child' to it.
+In the above code we have defined a **global variable** 'tom' and assigned **function** 'child' to it.
 The output would be same as the output of the first snippet.

 Let us see a diagrammatic representation of the above code: